iterative/dvc.org/static/docs/commands-reference/metrics_remove.md

 resets the metric flag for the provided output.

 It does not remove or delete the file provided.
-It only changes a flag in the corresponding `.dvc` file.
-It also keeps the file as an output of the corresponding stage.
+It only changes a flag in the corresponding [DVC-file](/doc/user-guide/dvc-file-format).
+It also keeps the file as an output of the [stage](/doc/commands-reference/run) in question.

 ## Examples